 When we support organizations in assessing their systemic investments or grantmaking programs, we work through the following steps:

 - Create systemic insight

-To be able to enable systemic investing, we need to have insights into the constituents and dynamics of the system.
-We use Symbiosis in Development (SiD) system mapping to create these insights, research the required data and indicators, and create a holistic overview of the system's current state.
-This is often done in co-creation with client teams, to achieve a high level of shared insight.
+To encourage systemic investing, we need to have insights into the constituents and dynamics of the system.
+To do this, we utilize Symbiosis in Development (SiD), our open-source and holistic systems thinking and mapping methodology.
+It helps to create deeper insight, research, indicators, and data and generates a more holistic overview of the system's current state.
+This approach is usually gained through co-creation with client teams and achieves a high standard of shared insight.

-Upon choosing an intended system transition vision and pathway, we can pick intervention areas to achieve the transition.
-These identify concrete, investible action items across the system and stakeholders.
-Cross-relationships are found and accounted for.
+Upon choosing an intended transition pathway, we can further assess and select areas of intervention that help to effectively initiate the transition.
+This approach helps to identify concrete and investible actions across the system and stakeholders.
+Cross-relationships between individual organizations are found, acknowledged, and accounted for.